 You will be given a three-digit code upon admission that you may share with your desired visitors.
-Our flexible visitation policy allows you to determine who visits and when.
+Our flexible visitation guidelines allows you to determine who visits and when.
 However, you should also discuss with your provider the number of people who may be in the room during labor and the birth, to maintain a safe environment.

 There is a waiting area located outside Labor and Delivery that has a coffee and water station, vending machine and comfortable seating.

 Documenting this special occasion is important for many of our families.
 Cameras and video recorders are allowed with the following conditions:

 - Your provider must consent to the video or photography, as well as any nurses or providers in the room.
 Only hand-held devices are allowed in Labor and Delivery (no tripods).